-The Embassy in Berlin is also sideaccredited to Croatia, Montenegro, Poland and Serbia and works with the assistance of 13 Icelandic honorary consulates, thereof nine in Germany.
+The Embassy in Berlin is also sideaccredited to the Czech Republic and works with the assistance of seven Icelandic honorary consulates, thereof six in Germany.

 The Embassy´s duties are based on the political, economical and cultural exchange between Iceland and the other countries.
 To the daily duties also belong consular functions and the response to common inquiries about Iceland.

 Information about Iceland's consulates in the embassy's jurisdiction can be found below.

 Phone: +49 (0)30 -50 50 40 00

 Open all week days from 09:00 - 12:00 and 13:00 - 16:00

 Phone hours: 13:00 - 16:00

 María Erla Marelsdóttir

 Foreign Service Career

 Present Ambassador Agréé of Iceland to Germany